-In order to minimise falls in the home, it is important for healthcare staff to provide appropriate education to vulnerable clients and implement falls-prevention strategies in the home where possible (Roo, Johnston & Petersen 2015).
+In order to prevent falls in the home, it's important for healthcare staff to provide appropriate education to vulnerable clients and implement falls-prevention strategies in the home where possible (Roo, Johnston & Petersen 2015).

 Most falls occur due to a combination of both intrinsic (personal) and extrinsic (environmental) factors.
 The more risk factors that are present, the more likely the person is to fall (Clay, Yap & Melder 2018).
 Some common risk factors include:

 Acute or chronic illness

 Fear of falling

 Bathroom location and accessibility

 Time of day

 (Clay, Yap & Melder 2018; ACSQHC 2009; Canadian Patient Safety Institute 2015)